damiong28/billshare/README.md

   The login is "user@example.com" and the password is "password".

 Thanks for stopping by!
-This is a work in progress, I work on it everyday and new features are added/refactored constantly!
+This is a work in progress, and new features are added/refactored constantly!